uklans/cache-domains/README.md

 - Pop_OS!
 - Deepin
 - ppa launchpad
+- Arch

 If you have other distros working please raise a PR and we can merge this in.
+I would be interested in how well this works with SteamDeck as well

 ## Usage